-The acceptable solution for stormwater is that development is capable of connecting by gravity to a public stormwater system.
-For this, capable includes consideration of if there is any public infrastructure in place and, if so, does that infrastructure have spare capacity.

-As the piped stormwater system is limited, the acceptable solution is usually not relevant.
-Where a piped system does exist, constraints on the piped system such as flooding may mean that the system is not capable of receiving additional stormwater flows.
+The acceptable solution is that development is capable of connecting by gravity to a public stormwater system.
+That is, the site has a stormwater lot connection and the network has spare capacity.
+As the piped stormwater system is limited, the acceptable solution is usually not achievable.

-The performance criteria requires that development is capable of accommodating on-site stormwater having regard to lot size, topography, soil, watercourses or existing development and requires a Site and soil report and stormwater design.
+The performance criteria requires that development is capable of accommodating on-site stormwater having regard to lot size, topography, soil, watercourses or existing development and requires a Site and Soil Report and stormwater design.